microsoft/vsts-cordova-tasks/docs/cordova-command.md

 To use the Command tasks with a Cordova based project in Visual Studio Online or TFS 2015, you will need to first install it in your collection.

 - **Visual Studio Online**: For Visual Studio Online, this is easy to do.
 Simply install the [Visual Studio Online Extension for Cordova](http://go.microsoft.com/fwlink/?LinkID=691835).
 - **TFS 2015 Update 1 and Earlier**: TFS 2015 Update 1 and below does not support installing VSO Extensions.
-Fortunately, the installation of the Cordova task is still relatively easy to do by following these simple steps:
-  1. Download the latest release of [vso-cordova-tasks](http://go.microsoft.com/fwlink/?LinkID=691191) and unzip it locally
-  2. Navigate to the unzipped folder from the command prompt
-  3. Simply type "upload" and follow the instructions that appear.
-You can also update the task following these same steps.
+Follow the instructions in the [vso-cordova-tasks](http://go.microsoft.com/fwlink/?LinkID=691187) repository to install.

 ### Creating Your Build Definitions
 Detailed instructions on creating build definitions in TFS 2015 can be found in [its documentation](http://go.microsoft.com/fwlink/?LinkID=533772), but here are the specific settings you will need to use to configure a build.